Realizing that you no longer can trust your productivity software is a nightmare. This is the story of why I moved from IQTell to Todoist.

 I think that IQTell could have revolutionized the workday for a lot of people.
 Now, when thinking of IQTell, I’m saddened by the way this has all gone down.
 I know I will be checking in from time to time, hoping that they will make it, but I have to say I’m not optimistic.

-UPDATE: The day after the publication of this article, I was banned from the IQTell Facebook group.
+UPDATE: The day after the publication of this blog post, I was banned from the IQTell Facebook group.

 UPDATE II, 21.
 June 2017:

-IQTEll announced that they will stop providing services 5:00 pm EDT July 31, 2017.
+IQTEll announced that they would stop providing services 5:00 pm EDT July 31, 2017.